juanfrans-courses/dataViz_arch_hum/Spring_2018/Syllabus.md

 ## Evaluation and Grading
 * 10% Class participation and discussion
-* 20% Individual assignments and homework
+* 30% Individual assignments
-* 15% Midterm presentation
-* 20% Data visualization critique
+* 25% Data visualization critique
 * 35% Final project and final presentation

 ## Resources and Materials